laravel-enso/documentation/docs/backend/README.md

 # Back End

+This section contains the active Laravel Enso backend package collection.

-Collection of Back End packages published under the `laravel-enso` organization and adjacent ecosystem repositories.
+It covers the backend packages published under the `laravel-enso` organization, together with adjacent ecosystem repositories that are part of the current platform surface.

-Select a package on the left to view more.
+Select a package on the left to explore its documentation, dependencies, and companion frontend package where applicable.